cloud-gov/cg-site/content/docs/ops/secrets-dependencies.md

 This chart represents the dependencies that rely on the single Root CA certificate.
-These dependencies exist in BOSH deployment manifests and in Concourse pipelines.
+These dependencies exist in BOSH deployment manifests and in Concourse resources.

-Any Concourse pipelines with a type of `bosh-deployment` all use the Root CA certificate in the pipeline definition.
+Any Concourse resource with a type of `bosh-deployment` all use the Root CA certificate in the pipeline definition.